-Bank lending deposit spread refers to the difference between lending rate and deposit rate.
-Lending rate is the rate charged by banks on loans to the private sector and deposit interest rate is the rate offered by commercial banks on three-month deposits.
+Bank lending deposit spread refers to the difference between the lending rate and deposit rate.
+The lending rate is the rate charged by banks on loans to the private sector and deposit interest rate is the rate offered by commercial banks on three-month deposits.